Carl Nägeli: Contributions

 Nägeli and Hugo von Mohl were the first scientists to distinguish the plant cell wall from the inner contents, which was named the protoplasm in 1846.
 Nägeli believed that cells receive their hereditary characters from a part of the protoplasm which he called the idioplasma.
 Nägeli was an advocate of orthogenesis and an opponent of Darwinism.
 He developed an "inner perfecting principle" which he believed directed evolution.
 He wrote that many evolutionary developments were nonadaptive and variation was internally programmed.

-Nägeli also coined the terms 'Meristem', 'Xylem' and 'Phloem' (all in 1858) while he and Hofmeister gave the 'Apical Cell Theory' (1846) which aimed to explain origin and functioning of the shoot apex meristem in plants.
+Nägeli also coined the terms 'Meristem', 'Xylem' and 'Phloem' (all in 1858) while he and Hofmeister gave the 'Apical Cell Theory' (1846) which aimed to explain origin and functioning of the shoot apical meristem in plants.